RafaySystems/rafay-cicd-helpers/README.md

 In addition to using the Rafay Console to
 - configure and provision clusters
-- configure addons
+- create, configure and manage cluster addons
-- configure blueprints
+- create, configure and manage cluster blueprints

 you can also use REST APIs to programmatically interact with the Rafay Controller.